Bio2Byte/simsapiper/README.md

 - Sequence labels and the structure filenames must match exactly!
 - Cancel a running Nextflow job: **Crtl + C**
-- At the top and the end of the `*.nflog` file all your flag settings are reported.
 - Pipeline failed to complete:
     - to rerun the last job: append **-resume** to the launch command
     - to rerun a specific job: check the `*.nflog` files last line to get the unique hash